koenderks/jfa/cran-comments.md

 ## This is a resubmission for version 0.2.0
-This is jfa version 0.2.0 (resubmission).
+This is jfa version 0.3.0.
 In this version I have:

-* Removed the non-canonical URL's in the README file and changed them to canonical URL's.
+* Added one argument to the evaluation function that quantifies how many times each observation should be evaluated.

 ## Test environments
 * OS X install (on travis-ci), R release